 Nikolaus Mach-Hour has been studying Japanese and working with Japanese for more than 25 years.
 After living in Tokyo and in Hokkaido in the ’90s in order to improve his language skills and also to work in Japanese companies, he returned to Munich to finish his studies in communication.
 He has been successfully running a service company catering to Japanese expatriates that he founded in Munich in 2001.
 There, he gained experience in managing both Japanese and non-Japanese staff.

-Aska Tsuchiya is a certified training professional and a cross-cultural consultant.
-She graduated cum laude with a degree in anthropology from New York University (NYU) and with an MBA from IE Business School in Madrid, Spain.
-She holds a trainer’s certificate from Fédération de la Formation Professionnelle (FFP).
-A native Japanese raised in Tokyo, Aska has lived in 7 countries and worked in 5 (US, Japan, UK, Denmark and France).
-She has 20 years of business experience primarily from major companies in banking, airline, consumer goods, and medical & security assistance industries.
-In addition to running seminars and providing translation services for businesses, she teaches intercultural courses at several business schools in Paris, and she has been with JCO since 2016.
+Aska Tsuchiya is an intercultural consultant and business school lecturer.
+In addition to B.A. in anthropology from New York University and M.B.A. from IE Business School in Spain, she has a trainer’s certificate from the professional training federation (FFP) in France.
+A native Japanese raised in Tokyo, she has lived in seven countries and worked in five (US, Japan, UK, Denmark and France) with over 20 years of experience from major companies in banking, airline, consumer goods and medical industries.

 One of the leaders in cross-cultural communication, Intec Japan entered into an exclusive partnership with JCO in 2009.
 For more information: www.link-gs.co.jp